Reg Hill

 Reginald Eric Hill (16 May 1914 – 31 October 1999) was an English model-maker, art director, producer, and freelance storyboard artist.
 He is most prominently associated with the work of Gerry Anderson.

 Early life

 Born on 16 May 1914, Hill started his working life during the 1930s in the display department of a London wholesale grocer before progressing to a role of advertising designer.
 He obtained a private pilot's licence in June 1939.

 Hill served in the Royal Air Force during the Second World War, spending time at Benson in Oxfordshire as an airframe fitter instructor.

 Post-war

-After returning to England, Hill joined National Interest Picture Productions as a designer for British Army, RAF and other government-made films, working as a model maker and animator.
-He also used his artistic and design skills as a commercial artist creating paper cut-out model books (three-dimensional flight aircraft and other working models), jigsaw puzzles, greeting cards, the gunfire featured in the film The Dam Busters (1955), and more.
+After returning to civilian life, Hill joined National Interest Picture Productions as a designer for British Army, RAF and other government-made films, working as a model maker and animator.
+He also used his artistic and design skills as a commercial artist creating paper cut-out model books (three-dimensional flight aircraft and other working models), jigsaw puzzles and greeting cards.
+He was also responsible for the gunfire featured in the film The Dam Busters (1955), and more.